enspirit/bmg/README.md

 ```

 Operators not translatable to SQL are available too (such as `group` below).
-Bmg fallbacks to memory operators for them, but remain capable of pushing some
+Bmg fallbacks to memory operators for them, but remains capable of pushing some
-operators down the tree, as illustrated below (the restriction on `:city` is
+operators down the tree as illustrated below (the restriction on `:city` is
 pushed to the SQL server):

 ```ruby